2024 Best Visual & Performing Arts Schools in Kentucky

 A degree in visual & performing arts is more popular than many other degrees.
 In fact, it ranks #10 out of 38 on popularity of all such degrees in the nation.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual reviewed 7 schools in Kentucky to determine which ones were the best for degree seekers in the field of visual & performing arts.
-Combined, these schools handed out 1,191 degrees in visual & performing arts to qualified students.
+When you put them all together, these colleges and universities awarded 1,183 degrees in visual & performing arts during the 2021-2022 academic year.

 Your choice of visual & performing arts school matters, so we have put together these rankings to help you make your decision.
 We derive our Best Overall Visual & Performing Arts School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.